Poland's PKN Orlen does not plan any more media acquisitions

-WARSAW, Dec 14 (Reuters) - Poland's biggest oil refiner, state-run PKN Orlen PKN.WA, said on Monday that it does not plan any media acquisitions other than its already announced takeover of Polska Press from a German owner.
+WARSAW, Dec 14 (Reuters) - Poland's biggest oil refiner, state-run PKN Orlen PKN.WA, said on Monday it does not plan any media acquisitions other than its already announced takeover of Polska Press from Germany's Verlagsgruppe Passau.

 Earlier this month PKN announced it was buying regional newspaper publisher Polska Press, bringing more local media back into Polish hands.